alondorn/CSS-To-Unity-UI/README.md

 - Set your screen size according to the design screen size.

-- Create a UI object (Image, Text, Button, etc...).
+- Create a UI GameObject (Image, Text, Button, etc...).

-- Add the CSSToUnityUI.cs component to object.
+- Add the CSSToUnityUI.cs component to GameObject.

 - Paste the CSS code to the CSS text area.